panthomakos/sham/README.markdown

 ## Getting Started

-Create a sham file for each of your models:
+Create a sham file for any of your models or classes.

-    # in sham/user.rb
+    # sham/user.rb
     Sham.config(User) do |c|
       c.attributes do
         { :name => "Sample User" }
       end
     end

-To load your shams you can either include the files individually, or define your shams directly in your test file.
-Sham also provides a helper function to load shams under the sham directory.
-To load all your shams add the following to your application.rb or test.rb file:
+To load your shams you can either include the sham file directly, or define your shams inline in your test file.
+Sham also provides a helper function to load all files under the sham directory.
+To load all your shams in a Rails project you could add the following to your application.rb or test.rb file.

     config.after_initialize do
       Sham::Config.activate!
     end

-If you are not using Rails you can activate all of your shams by specifying a path under which your shams are defined.
-For instance, this command will load all Ruby files under the `/my/project/path/sham` directory and and all subdirectories.
+If you are not using Rails you can activate all of your shams by specifying a path.
+For instance, this command will load all Ruby files under the `/my/project/path/sham` directory.

     Sham::Config.activate!('/my/project/path')

-To enable all Shams in cucumber, add the following to your features/support/env.rb file:
+To enable all Shams in cucumber, modify your `features/support/env.rb` file.

     require 'sham'
     Sham::Config.activate!

-You can now "sham" your models and pass additional attributes at creation:
+You can now "sham" your models with thier default options, or pass additional attributes you would like to overwrite or add during creation.

     User.sham!
     User.sham!(:name => "New Name")
     User.sham!(:age => 23)

-You can use sham to build models without automatically saving them as well:
+You can use sham to build models without automatically saving using the `:build` option.

     user = User.sham!(:build, :name => "I have not been saved") user.save